StanfordMIMI/clin-summ/data/README.md

 - `chq`: MeQSum (patient/consumer health questions)
 - `d2n`: ACI-Bench (dialogue)

-Please refer to the manuscript for the other three manuscripts (PhysioNet access required).
+Please refer to the manuscript for the other three datasets (PhysioNet access required).